 The committee directed that boundary walls should be built around all graveyards across the country with the installation of a monitoring system, including the closed-circuit TV cameras.
 This move strictly aims to ensure the dignity and respect of human corpses.

 Although the bill passed with a majority vote, Dr. Waseem opposed it and showed reservations over it.
 In fact, the outrageous walked out of the meeting.
 It is plainly baffling, and not known as to why he displayed such downright disapproval of the bill.

-Meanwhile, Rehman Malik said that the bill for public hanging of rapists had been passed according to the rules of the committee and directed that the ordinance which had already been notified should also be chipped in with it and he opposes it.
+Meanwhile, Rehman Malik said that the bill for public hanging of rapists had been passed according to the rules of the committee.
+Further, into the bargain, he directed that the ordinance which had already been notified should also be chipped in with it and he opposes it.

 In addition to this, the committee also approved another criminal law (amendment) bill, 2020.
 It was introduced by Senator Abbasi.
 While appreciating the mover for the bill, Malik said that reports of cases of the rape of human corpses were heart-wrenching.
 More so, such criminals shall be dealt with an iron fist.